AgentAtlas LogoAgentAtlas

 • What about tool use and integrations (APIs, databases, MCP)?

 Frameworks usually offer tool-calling APIs, schema generation, and integrations (APIs, databases, MCP, etc.).
 Capabilities differ: some support sandboxing and approval flows, others focus on connectors.
-Check the framework’s docs and “Official site” / “Docs” links in this directory.
+Check the framework's docs and the official site links in this directory.

 • How do I get started with a specific framework?